 Wrap the saturated rags around the furniture.
 Then wrap them in plastic or foil to keep them wet while the acid penetrates the rust.
 This method might take 24 hours or more for tough rust.

 This might sound strange, but it really works!
 Peeled raw potatoes contain Oxalic Acid.
-Oxalic Acid can breakdown rust on metal, helping to remove it.
+Oxalic Acid can get rid of rust on metal.

-The Angle Grinder can also be used to smooth metal surfaces after the rust was removed with one of the other ways to remove rust on metal.
+The Angle Grinder can also be used to smooth metal surfaces after the rust was removed with one of the other ways to remove rust off metal.

 Just be sure to wear safety glasses and follow all safety instructions when using an Angle Grinder.